Daniela Hantuchová: 2011: Fifth career title

 Hantuchová withdrew from her first tournament of the year at the Brisbane International due to a left Achilles strain.
 She competed next at the Sydney International, but suffered a loss to María José Martínez Sánchez in the first round.
 At the Australian Open, she was the 28th seed, but lost in the first round to Regina Kulikova in three sets.
 This is the first time Hantuchová had lost in the first round of the Australian Open, except her first appearance.

 She then played at the Pattaya Open, where she defeated Kurumi Nara, Kimiko Date-Krumm, and Akgul Amanmuradova, all in straight sets to reach the semifinals.
-There she upset top seed, world No. 3 and defending champion Vera Zvonareva.
+There she upset top seed, world No. 3 and defending champion, Vera Zvonareva.
 Hantuchová then won her first title in more than three years by defeating Sara Errani in the final.
 Despite this, she fell to Anna Chakvetadze in the first round of the Dubai Championships the following week.
-However, she rebounded at the Qatar Open by upsetting sixth seed Victoria Azarenka in the first round, but fell in the quarterfinals to second seed and eventual champion Vera Zvonareva, despite serving for the match at 5–4 in the final set.
+However, she rebounded at the Qatar Ladies Open by upsetting sixth seed Victoria Azarenka in the first round, but fell in the quarterfinals to second seed and eventual champion Vera Zvonareva, despite serving for the match at 5–4 in the final set.

 At the Indian Wells Open and the Miami Open, Hantuchová lost in the early rounds to Dinara Safina and top seed Caroline Wozniacki, respectively.
 Partnering Agnieszka Radwańska, she reached the semifinals in Indian Wells, falling to the eventual champions, but won the doubles title in Miami, defeating Nadia Petrova and Liezel Huber.